 When told ‘No’, men and women have different ways of interpreting the word.
 Women usually interpret it as ‘No, you are not worth it’, ‘No, you are a failure’.
 Men, on the other hand, interpret it as, ‘No, not now’.
 As a result, men are usually more persistent.
 They keep trying.

 The society has associated colors with gender.
-We have toy types (Lego, play house, doll, etc.) associated with gender.
+We have toy types (Lego, playhouse, doll, etc.) associated with gender.
 We have unrealistic sized Barbie dolls that until very recently did not have any dolls for career-figures like doctors, teachers, and scientists.
-In last few years, Superman’s cousin — Supergirl — appeared as a strong character in the fiction world.
+In the last few years, Superman’s cousin — Supergirl — appeared as a strong character in the fiction world.

 Concluding remarks: There were many other interesting points addressed in this workshop.
 These are some of the ones that stood out to me.
 I left with the feeling that, women’s day is about women’s right, and women’s right is about human right.
 I wish both men and women are able to reach their full potential supported by a nurturing environment that is free of bias, stereotypes, and boundaries.
 Have a wonderful week.